ohadosnat/langDesh/DESIGN.md

 <details>
 <summary>Course</summary>

-- Users can go into each course and: see its words, search words, and view the familiarity level of each word.
+- Users can go into each course and: see & search words, and view the familiarity level of each word.
-- This design helps users to see their progress and search for specific a word.
+- This design helps users to see their progress and search for a specific word.

 <div align="center">